Before you contact us with your question, please check to see whether we have answered it in the FAQ list below. Thanks so much!

 Tests are collected, mailed to the organization, then graded.
 Results are emailed back to the homeschooling families.

-FAQs about MPE
+FAQ about MPE

-- How do I advertise with MPE?
+- FAQ 1: How do I advertise with MPE?

 The best way to reach the local homeschooling community in the Kansas City metro area is to advertise in our newsletter, The Parent Educator, which is mailed 10 times a year to over 1,000 homeschooling families.